Ambre-io/bashortcut/README.md

 ## ⭐ BSHT profile

-The BSHT profile is a set of Prompt, Aliases, Commands and some Development Tools configuration that enhance the terminal experience.
+The BSHT profile is a set of Prompt, Aliases and some Development Tools configuration that enhance the terminal experience.
 This is the BSHT profile inking file in OS.
 It is included in the `.bashrc` file.

 <p align="center">